Retiring comfortably — never mind wealthy — may seem out of reach to many people, given current savings rates.

 Work longer, or at least wait a few years to file for Social Security.
-While you can file for Social Security benefits as early as age 62, you’ll get a lot more money if you wait until you’re 70.
+While you can file for Social Security benefits as early as age 62, you’ll get a lot more money in your monthly check if you wait until you’re 70.

 Once you hit your full retirement age, you can get an 8% bump in your benefits for every year you wait to start receiving payments.
 However, you’ll want to file by age 70 because there is no benefit to waiting longer than that.

-Just remember that waiting to file does not make sense for everybody.
-For more on why you might not want to wait, read “5 Reasons You Should Claim Social Security Early.”
+Just remember that waiting to claim does not make sense for everybody.
+For more on why you might not want to wait, read “5 Times When It’s Smart to Claim Social Security Early.”